 Description

-Salame Piemonte PGI is a stuffed, coarse grain charcuterie product made from a mixture of pig meat obtained from the Italian Large White, Italian Landrace or Duroc pig breeds, or from other breeds compatible with the Italian heavy pig.
+Salame Piemonte PGI is a stuffed, coarse grain charcuterie product obtained from the meat of pigs belonging to the Italian Large White, Italian Landrace or Italian Duroc breeds, or from other breeds compatible with the Italian heavy pig.

 Production Area